RobTF/spikeball/README.md

 <h2>Run & Play!</h2>
 <p>
 The project currently consists of a single Visual Studio 2015 solution and two projects, Platformer.DirectX and Platformer.Engine.
-The "DirectX" project a renderer that uses Direct2D to perform its drawing and is the project you need to run as it provides the actual entry point, the engine is loaded as an assembly.
+The "DirectX" project is a renderer that uses Direct2D to perform its drawing and is the project you need to run as it provides the actual entry point, the engine is loaded into the application as an assembly reference.
 </p>
 <p>
 There are two test maps provided, to "play" them simply choose them from the file menu and use the arrow keys to move